-GLOBAL FINANCIAL CRISIS: 2007-2009 AND BEYOND
+GLOBAL FINANCIAL CRISIS: 2007-2009 AND THE FOLLOWING DECADE

 - Structured mortgage products saw their funding costs spike in 2007, which caused contagion in CLOs.
 Suddenly, billions of loans could not be converted into structured products because funding costs were too high.
-Those loans had to be sold in the open market to panicked buyers, resulting in deep discounts. - In 2008, despite relatively solid performance by the borrowers backing the bank loans, the category's prices declined on forced selling and deleveraging.
-This created pricing at a level that assumed 100% default rates.
+Those loans had to be sold in the open market to wary buyers, resulting in deep discounts. - In 2008, despite relatively solid performance by the borrowers backing the bank loans, the category's prices declined on forced selling and deleveraging.
+This created pricing at a level that implied 100% default rates.
 2008 became the first year when bank loan returns were negative since the index's inception in 1992. - Late in 2008 and early in 2009, the selling pressure eased.
 Investors raised new money to buy what they perceived as vastly undervalued credits.
 Loan prices began a typically rising trend back toward par, generally maintaining that value until mid-2015. - In late 2015, energy concerns combined with regulatory fears to create technical pressure in the market, causing the second negative year in bank loan history.
-However, the underlying fundamentals drove a market rebound in 2016 to make the aggregate return of the two years strongly positive.
+However, the underlying fundamentals drove a market rebound in 2016 to make the aggregate return of the two years strongly positive. - Toward the end of 2018, the Fed signaled that rates would stop rising, and investors worried that recession was imminent.
+The following year was characterized by the need for liquidity as managers attempted to de-risk their portfolios.